JessKaria/ultimate-tic-tac-toe/README.md

   [20, 23, 26, 47, 50, 53, 74, 77, 80]
 ]
 ```
 The below function applied the 'endplay' class below which prevented players from placing a counter in an area of the board that wasn't in play.
-The function also checked if the board had already been won by a player and in that case would open the entire board up to play!
+The function also checked if the board had already been won by a player and in that case, would open the entire board up to play!
 ```
 .endplay {
   pointer-events: none;